The Housing Board works with partners to identify and meet housing need, extend housing choice and tackle homelessness.

 - They then decide whether they want to be considered for any of the properties.
 If yes, they express an interest by making a ‘bid’.
 People can get help with bidding if needed by approaching their council or housing association.

-- Home-Link offers choice about where people want to live and gives a clear picture of the housing available across the housing sub-region.
+- Home-Link offers choice about where people want to live and gives a clear picture of the housing available across our local area.
 The system gives feedback on previously advertised homes, to show the level of housing need of the successful bidder and how long they had been waiting.

 Everyone registering on Home-Link is put in a ‘band’ summarised as Band A urgent need, Band B high need, Band C medium need, and Band D. To find out more please visit Home-Link.